 - Sex: Men are more likely than women to develop pulmonary fibrosis

 - Smoking: Smoking increases your risk of developing this disease

 How Inogen Can Help With Your Pulmonary Fibrosis Treatment

 Oxygen therapy is a common treatment for pulmonary fibrosis to help improve oxygen levels and ease feelings of breathlessness, allowing you to go about your daily activities without feeling short of breath or overly fatigued.
 If your doctor determines that oxygen therapy would benefit you and help you manage your pulmonary fibrosis symptoms, ask if a portable oxygen concentrator meets your oxygen needs.
-While carrying a heavy, awkward compressed oxygen tank around with you may sound daunting, portable oxygen concentrators are incredibly easy to travel with, so you can get the oxygen you need in your home or out and about, without any change in your equipment.
+While carrying a heavy, awkward compressed oxygen tank around with you may sound daunting, portable oxygen concentrators, like Inogen One are designed for portability, so you can get the oxygen you need at home and away, all day, every day.

-Portable oxygen concentrators are small and lightweight, allowing you to take your oxygen treatments with you anytime, anywhere.
-Inogen offers the most compact portable oxygen concentrator models available, so you can enjoy endless oxygen as long as you have a charged battery or access to an AC or DC power source.
-Discover how Inogen can help treat your pulmonary fibrosis by contacting us today.
-Breathe better and improve your quality of life with Inogen.
+Portable oxygen concentrators are compact and lightweight, designed for your on-the-go lifestyle , so you can generate medical grade oxygen as long as you have a charged battery or access to an AC or DC power source.
+Contact us today to discover the role an Inogen One portable oxygen concentrator can play in your pulmonary fibrosis plan.